 It’s not a great time to visit Syria, but hopefully things will get better, and when they do, make sure not to miss its lively capital.
 Damascus claims to be the world’s oldest inhabited city, but even so, the ancient metropolis exudes a sweeping energy that makes it delightful – colorful souks, excellent museums, amazing mosques, a plethora of ancient historical sites and a particularly impressive Old Town.

-The Mayan ruins and Europe’s Old Towns are always a treat for the soul, but I think we all agree here that from time to time we need a breath of fresh air.
+The Mayan ruins and Europe’s Old Towns are always a treat for the soul, but I think we all agree here, that from time to time we need a breath of fresh air.
 2013 might be an excellent time to experience the world’s most futuristic cities, to marvel at their state-of-the-art architecture and sparkling night panoramas.
-Well, when it comes to such places, all eyes turn to to the glittering Asian megapolises – Tokio, Hong Kong, Singapore, Shanghai, Bangkok or Seoul, but in reality there are spectacles like these on almost all continents.
+Well, when it comes to such places, all eyes turn to the glittering Asian megapolises – Tokio, Hong Kong, Singapore, Shanghai, Bangkok or Seoul.
+In reality, there are spectacles like these on almost all continents.

 The Middle East is also hard to beat.
 Dubai, Abu-Dhabi and Tel Aviv grant visitors with fabulous modern wonders and Arabian grandeur.

-If you though Africa won’t make the list, then think twice.
-Johannesburg and Cape Town, the jewels of South Africa are a blast of modern architecture, not to mention that Cape Town has been named World Design Capital for 2014.
+If you thought Africa won’t make the list, then think twice.
+Johannesburg and Cape Town, the jewels of South Africa, are a blast of modern architecture, not to mention that Cape Town has been named the World Design Capital for 2014.